 A visa is generally not required for stays of up to 90 days within a 180-day period for tourism, business, or family visits.
 However, if the stay exceeds 90 days, or if you plan to work or study, a visa or residence permit will be necessary.

 In Germany, vehicles drive on the right and overtake on the left.
 At intersections, yield to traffic coming from the right unless signs say otherwise.
-Vehicles must have a environmental sticker ('Umweltplakette') to enter low-emission zones ('Umweltzonen'), winter or all-season tires are required in icy or snowy conditions (including snow chains).
-Failure to do so can carry a €60+ fine.
+Vehicles must have a environmental sticker ('Umweltplakette') to enter low-emission zones ('Umweltzonen'), winter or all-season tyres are required in icy or snowy conditions (including snow chains).
+Failure to do so can carry a fine.
 Ensure your GPS does not warn you about speed cameras, or face penalties, and be mindful of cyclists, especially in cities.
 They may weave through traffic unexpectedly (insights from local riders).

 The minimum driving age in Germany is 18, but car rental companies often have a higher minimum age requirement, typically 21, though some may go up to 23 or 25, especially for certain vehicle categories.
 Drivers under 25 may also incur additional fees.
+UK drivers don't need an International Driving Permit (IDP) to drive in Germany as a valid photocard UK licence is accepted.

 Speeds must always be safe for conditions, regardless of posted signs.
 Also, radar detectors and apps that alert to speed traps are illegal.
 GPS speed camera warnings must be disabled.